sagemath/trac_to_gh/Issue 3726.md

 # Issue 3726: stats/finance -- add support for hidden markov models to sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3726

 Original creator: was